adrien2p/medusa-plugins/packages/medusa-plugin-auth/README.md

 ### Google

-You need to set up your Google OAuth 2 credentials and content screen in your developer console.
-You can follow the steps that are here https://support.google.com/cloud/answer/6158849?hl=en

-> **Tip**: Do not forget to set the `Authorised JavaScript origins` and `Authorised redirect URIs` with your localhost:port domain in your
-> **credentials OAuth2 Client ID** in your developer console when you work locally.

 > By default, the admin only allow to authenticate while the store create a new user of it does not exist yet.
-> This behaviour can be changed and customise by specifying a custom verifyCallback in the configuration.
+> This behaviour can be changed and customised by specifying a custom `verifyCallback` in the configuration.

 Then, in your medusa config plugins collection you can add the following configuration and update it according to your requirements ([full configuration here](https://github.com/adrien2p/medusa-plugins/tree/main/packages/medusa-plugin-auth/src/auth-strategies/google/types.ts))